TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-export-or-query-rest-api.md

 **Authentication Failed** error message

-This error is returned when the user or the application querying for metrics on the resource does not have sufficient permissions to perform the “metrics read” action.
+This error is returned when the user or the application querying for metrics on the resource does not have sufficient permissions to perform the "metrics read" action.
 In Azure, access to metrics is controlled by [role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview).
 The user or service account querying for metrics must be a member of [monitoring reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-reader), [monitoring contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-contributor), or [contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) to explore metrics for any resource.

 1. Review how to [grant a user access to Azure resources using RBAC and the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/quickstart-assign-role-user-portal)
 1. Add user or application service principal account to the   [monitoring reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-reader), [monitoring contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-contributor), or [contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) roles.